tgstoecker/MuWU/README.md

 For this to work your input raw data reads have to contain this sequence - however the sequence can be cut/trimmed away during the MuWU run.
 In our (BonnMu) data we use a 12-fold degenerate TIR primer which is trimmed away before the alignment step.
 Based on the subtype/element sequence association all matching reads are sorted into files for the specific subtype/element.
-Once the insertions are identified we associate them via their corresponding reads to all respective subtypes/elements.
+Once the insertions are identified we associate them via their corresponding reads with all respective subtypes/elements.
-Since in our work we face the additional difiiculty that the TIR sequence of particular Mu element can very between the left and right end of the transposon, both a "\_L" (left side) as well as a "\_R" (right side) sequence can be supplied.
+Since in our work we face the additional difficulty that the TIR sequence of particular Mu element can very between the left and right end of the transposon, both a "\_L" (left side) as well as a "\_R" (right side) sequence can be supplied.
 If in your work this is not necessary or you only know one side, you can simply pass a pseudosequence for one of the pairs, so that the subtype/element is not counted double (example given in config.yaml).
 Several output tables are produced summarizing the information, as well as extension tables: normal MuWU output + the typing information.